system76/docs/_articles/upgrade.md

 1. Upgrade while running
 2. Upgrade from media

-Upgrading while running is great for moving to the next available release, or when switching from an LTS to a Standard release.
-Upgrading from media can provide a more stable environment since the system isn't running while it's being upgraded.
+**Upgrading while running** is great for moving to the next available release, or when switching from an LTS to a Standard release. **Upgrading from media** can provide a more stable environment since the system isn't running while it's being upgraded.
 Upgrading from media is required if you're more than one version behind.

-### - Upgrade while running -
+### Upgrade while running

 #### 1. Open Software Updater